zenoss/zendev/_sources/installation.txt

     # Start using the environment
     zendev use europa

+    # This may be needed if the above zendev init failed to clone some repos
+    zendev sync

     # Optional: add enterprise zenpacks for building resmgr devimg
     zendev add ~/src/europa/build/manifests/zenpacks.commercial.json